concourse/rfcs/033-archiving-pipelines/proposal.md

 A pipeline will become un-archived when its pipeline is set once again, either through `fly set-pipeline` or through the `set_pipeline` step.
 This way we can ensure that there is a valid configuration when unarchiving (which allows us to clear out configuration and other unnecessary data when the pipeline is archived).

 This is also to support the use case of temporarily commenting out a `set_pipeline` step and then un-commenting it to bring it back.

+Because a pipeline becomes un-archived and re-configured in one fell swoop, it's possible that a user may unknowingly "reclaim" an old, archived, unrelated pipeline when really they just want to use the name again for a different pipeline.

+To make the behavior explicit, a prompt will be added to `fly set-pipeline` when it detects that the user is configuring an existing but archived pipeline.
+This is easy to detect, because `fly set-pipeline` already fetches the existing pipeline for diffing purposes.
+If `fly set-pipeline` is run with `--non-interactive`, the pipeline will be configured and unarchived without a prompt.

+The `set_pipeline` step's behavior will be consistent with `fly set-pipeline --non-interactive` as long as the archived pipeline was originally configured by the same job.
+This way things will "just work" in the happy path of commenting-out and then uncommenting a `set_pipeline` step.

+If the `set_pipeline` step notices that it's configuring an archived pipeline configured by a *different* job, or by no job, it will fail.
+The user will have to either rename or destroy the archived pipeline.

 # Open Questions